Pallet: Australia

 The Australian standard pallet is a pallet size commonly found in Australia but rarely found elsewhere.
-It is a square pallet originally made of hardwood 1165 × 1165 mm in size, which fits perfectly in the RACE container of the Australian Railway.
+It is a square pallet originally made of hardwood 1165 × 1165 mm in size, which fits perfectly in the RACE developed by the Public Transport Commission used on Australian railways.
 They are ill-suited for the standard 20 ft and 40 ft ISO shipping containers used around the globe.
 Australian standard pallets are usually manufactured in hardwood, but 1165 × 1165 mm pallets can also be manufactured using lighter timber suitable for use as disposable pallets using 16 millimeter boards.
 Extensively used in storage and warehousing, they are popular pallets for racking, with the right shape and size to be removed from transport and directly onto warehouse racking for storage.

 The Australian standard pallet dates back to World War II, while ISO containers date to the late 1950s.
 Although the pallet's dimensions predate the ISO containers, it requires less dunnage, is square, and leaves less wasted space than other pallets, including the GMA pallet.
 In 2010, Australia adopted the globally accepted ISPM 15 wood packaging material regulations (before this time, it was hardwood and more expensive).